Last Updated on May 29, 2024 by Soumya

 Yes, that is right.

-I am sure you have seen a lot of Portuguese blue tiles or azulejos at every stop on your Portugal itinerary.
+I am sure you have seen many Portuguese blue tiles or azulejos at every stop on your Portugal itinerary.

-In Lisbon, you get a chance to dig deeper into the history and evolution of azulejos.
-At the National Tile Museum.
+The National Tile Museum in Lisbon allows visitors to dig deeper into the history and evolution of azulejos.

-Lisbon has one of the most eclectic collection of museums.
+Lisbon has one of the most eclectic collections of museums.

 Yes, that’s right.